DOI-USGS/ISIS3/LTS-Release-Process-and-Support.md

-This page shows the steps on creating an LTS release and supporting older LTS versions.
+This page shows the steps on creating an LTS (Long Term Support) release and supporting older LTS versions.

-Quick rundown of what an LTS release entails:
+Quick rundown of what LTS entails:
 - An LTS release is a feature release tagged as `LTS`
 - An LTS release occurs every 12 months
 - An LTS version is supported for at least 18 months before End of Life (EoL)